MicrosoftDocs/power-automate-docs/articles/process-advisor-visualize.md

 > [!div class="mx-imgBorder"]
 > ![Process map](media/process-advisor-visualize/process-map.png "Process advisor process map")

-Activities describe tasks or actions which makes up a business process.
+Activities describe tasks or actions which make up a business process.
 Activities can be performed by humans, or in the case of automation, by machines.
 In the process map, different activities appear as nodes, and transitions between activities appear as edges.
 Each process sequence will have a start and an end.

 Different activity combinations and variants are shown separately on the process map.
 A process variant is a unique path from the very beginning to the very end of the process.
 In other words, a process variant is a specific activity sequence, like a “trace” through the process, from start to end.
 Each variant differs from the others by at least one activity.
 You can see additional metrics, frequency of the activities, and throughput time, on the process map.
 Frequency shows you the total number of recordings/cases passing through it.
-Throughput time is the time between the very first event of the case and the very last.
+Throughput time is the time between the first event of the case and the last.

 There are various filters available to you to drill down into the process: